Threetwosevensixseven/ZeusNexFileExample/README.md

 * Creating `.NEX` files in Zeus
 * Running NextBASIC commands from asm
 * Calling the esxDOS and NextZXOS APIs
+* Tokenizing plain text into NextBASIC from asm
+* Executing tokenized NextBASIC from asm
 * Printing using NextBASIC 51 column mode from asm
 * Using Zeus to append some private structured data to a `.NEX` file
 * Keeping a `.NEX` file open after loading for use in the program
 * Reading that private data from asm
 * Several other neat Zeus features.

+Note that the NextZXOS ```IDE_BASIC``` API call has slightly changed since this example was originally written.
+It used to accept tokenized numbers without six byte embedded floats, but now requires the embedded floats to be present.

+The example has been rewritten to call the ```IDE_TOKENIZE``` API call with a plain text version of the BASIC statements, and pass the result to ```IDE_BASIC```.
+This has the advantage of always using the same tokenization rules the current version of NextZXOS uses.

 ## Screenshot
 ![Screenshot](https://github.com/Threetwosevensixseven/ZeusNexFileExample/raw/master/nexdemo.png)